Some features and functions are referenced in the UPDD documentation that requires further explanation. Here it is!

 Double clicking on a touch screen relies on double click related settings set to a tolerance that allows a touch screen to be used to generate the double click.
 In Windows, for example, there are 3 such settings, DoubleClickSpeed, DoubleClickWidth and DoubleClickHeight.
 These settings establish the width of the rectangle that Windows uses to detect double-clicks.
 If sequential clicks are positioned within the rectangle defined by DoubleClickHeight and DoubleClickWidth, and occur within the time specified by DoubleClickSpeed they are interpreted as double-clicks.
 Otherwise, they are interpreted as sequential single clicks.

 When UPDD is installed it sets these internal settings (for the user performing the install) to values that cater for finger double click usage.
-In our old version 3 driver dialog we allowed these system setting to be changed.
-However, our version 4 dialog calls the system’s mouse dialog to change double click settings, as seen below:
+The system mouse settings can be changed in Mouse properties and this dialog can be invoked from the UPDD Console, System Mouse settings, as seen below:

 Most of these mouse dialogs allow the double click speed setting to be changed and this must be a slow (ish) setting to allow for touch double clicks.
 Too fast a setting will prevent double clicks.
 The other related settings can be found in the registry at HKCU\Control Panel\Mouse.
 The Width and Height default settings are 4 pixels and the speed is 500 milliseconds.
 UPDD sets these settings to 32 and 370 respectively.